LLM Settings Explained: Temperature, Top-P, and Max Tokens

 For strict formats, give an example format and a stop marker

 Temperature controls how adventurous the model is when picking the next token.
 The scale runs from 0.0 to 2.0, though values above 1.0 often produce unpredictable or nonsensical results and are rarely useful.
 Low temperature means careful and steady, while high temperature means creative and varied.
-The DJ analogy helps here.
-A cautious DJ plays the hits you expect, while a bold DJ mixes in fresh tracks.

 Temperature = 0 to 0.3: The model gives stable and focused answers.
 Great for math steps, extraction, and coding.
 Your DJ is playing only the proven classics.